dmedlin87/codex-azazel/README.md

 - **Property graph export**: Build graph snapshots for Neo4j, RDF, or other graph databases
 - **Bible text integration**: Fetch verse text from multiple translations
 - **Tag-based queries**: Organize and query data by theological and narrative themes
+- **Plugin System**: Extensible architecture with hooks for custom logic and integrations

 ### Current Dataset